Black, grey, blue, white, red, cream

 The German Sheprador is a mixed breed created by mixing the German Shepherd with the Labrador Retriever.
 It’s also sometimes called a Labrashepphard.
 It can take after either parent, but they tend to be moderate shedders with a short coat.
 It will have round brown eyes and a black nose.

-The German Sheprador is an intelligent breed that is easy to train and is highly energetic.
+The German Sheprador is an intelligent breed that is easy to train and highly energetic.
 Your pet will require plenty of mental stimulation to be happy, and it can chew things if left alone for too long.
 It is alert and reserved around strangers, which makes it an excellent watchdog.
-It’s loyal and likes to be part of the family.
+They are loyal and like to be part of the family.

-A German Shepradore puppy typically costs around $800.
-The Labrador retriever is the most popular dog in America, and the German Shepherd is not far behind.
-Because of their popularity, it’s not hard to find breeders that can create a German Sheprador for you at a low cost.
+The Labrador Retriever is the most popular dog in America, and the German Shepherd is not far behind.
+Because of their popularity, it’s not hard to find breeders who can create a German Sheprador for you at a low cost.
+Just be sure to do your research and make sure you are not getting your pup through unreliable breeders.

 There are also other costs associated with owning a puppy that you need to consider, including shots, vet visits, food, treats, toys, a dog collar, and a leash.
 You may also choose to use professional grooming and training classes.